My research interests include (but are not limited to):

 I’m passionate and enthusiastic about developing methods and algorithms for controlling intelligent agents (mobile robots, driverless cars, drones, computer game characters etc.) in such a way that these agents are:

-- autonomous, i.e. can behave appropriately in complex, dynamic environments without being fully controlled by an operator (human);
+- autonomous, i.e. can behave appropriately in complex, dynamic environments without being fully controlled by an operator;

-- adaptive, i.e. can perform well in unpredictable conditions;
+- adaptive, i.e. can behave well in changing environments;

 - collaborative, i.e. can interact with each other and humans to safely and effectively accomplish their missions.